An Approach to Deploy Interactive Robotic Simulators on the Web for HRI Experiments: Results in Social Robot Navigation: Introduction

 \section{Introduction}

-Social robot navigation is important for many robotics applications in human environments, including service robotics \cite{thrun1999minerva, evers2014development,triebel2016spencer}, healthcare \cite{calderita2020designing}, and education \cite{ahlgren2013socially, kanda2007two}.
+Mobile robot navigation with and around people, i.e. \textit{social navigation}, is important for robotic applications in human environments, including service robotics \cite{thrun1999minerva, evers2014development,triebel2016spencer}, healthcare \cite{calderita2020designing}, and education \cite{ahlgren2013socially,kanda2007two}.
 Thus, social robot navigation has long been studied from a technical and experimental perspective \cite{kirby2010social, lu2014layered, trautman2015robot, mavrogiannis2019effects, kruse2013human}.
-However, there is no agreed-upon protocol for evaluating these systems because: (a) mobile platforms often have different capabilities, making comparisons difficult; (b) implementing robust navigation systems is hard, thus baselines tend to be very simple or outdated with respect to the state of the art; and (c) there is a lack of standard human-driven evaluation metrics.
-The lack of metrics is due in part to in-person human experiments being expensive and time-consuming, and because the context of navigation tasks can significantly alter what matters to users \cite{luber2012socially, torta2013design}.
-These issues have hindered advancements at a community level.
-They have made it difficult to understand the key challenges that the social robot navigation community faces today.
+Yet, there is no agreed-upon protocol for evaluating these systems because: (a) robots often have different capabilities, making comparisons difficult; (b) implementing robust navigation systems is hard, thus baselines do not necessarily represent the state of the art; and (c) there is a lack of standard human-driven evaluation metrics because the context of navigation tasks can significantly alter what matters to users \cite{luber2012socially, torta2013design}.
+These issues have hindered advancements and make it difficult to understand the key challenges that the social robot navigation community faces today.

 While simulations may not be perfect replicas of the real world, we believe that they provide a viable path towards standardizing the evaluation of social robot navigation systems in Human-Robot Interaction (HRI).
 Our rationale is twofold.
 First, simulations have long been leveraged to conduct early tests, stress tests, and verification of robotic systems \cite{nourbakhsh2005human, park2013simulation, steinfeld2009oz}.
-They provide controlled environments to systematically study critical application scenarios, and they can be leveraged at a community level for benchmarking systems \cite{madaan2020airsim, aihabitat, aws, crowdbot}.
-Second, simulations can be integrated with real-time robotic software, facilitating sim-to-real transfer in the future.
-For example, interfaces for the Robot Operating System (ROS) have been proposed to enable robot stacks to run in a variety of simulation environments \cite{takaya2016simulation, airsim2017fsr, hussein2018ros, talbot2020benchbot}.
+They provide controlled environments to systematically study critical application scenarios, and can be used for benchmarking \cite{madaan2020airsim, aihabitat, aws, crowdbot}.
+Second, simulations can be integrated with real-time robotic software, facilitating sim-to-real transfer.
+For example, interfaces for the Robot Operating System (ROS) have enabled running robot stacks in a variety of simulators \cite{takaya2016simulation, airsim2017fsr, hussein2018ros, talbot2020benchbot}.